 - Facial feminization surgery

 - Fillers or injections designed to contour your face to your identified gender

 - Shaving down your jaw bone or chin

-Medicare may approve procedures on a case-by-case basis, including top surgery and bottom surgery.
+Medicare may approve procedures case-by-case, including top and bottom surgeries.
 Depending on which gender you identify with, your top surgery may involve: